Lux3n-git/luxclient/production/tradeplus.md

 ## &nTradePlus

-TradePlus is a GUI based tradig plugin used for players to trade items without dropping items and is a fater way to exchange items.
+TradePlus is a GUI based trading plugin used for players to trade items without dropping items and a faster way to exchange items.

 Type &l/trade &f&rwithin 5 blocks of another player to open a trade GUI.